yujunz/gitlab.com-runbooks/howto/vpn-access.md

 we need to grant vpn access to gitlab team members who are not in the production team.

+## Who needs VPN access?

+**Unless you are release manager or involved in geo failover testing you probably do not need VPN access.**

+Currently VPN access is required for direct access to machines in Azure.
+This is currently necessary for running takeoff for deploys.
+After the GCP move we have switched to a [bastion](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/gprd-bastions.md) setup where all internal machines are accessed via the bastion hosts.

+If you aren't a release manager and would simply like rails, console access or ssh access you probably don't need vpn access.
+You can tunnel or ssh
+from:
+* deploy.gitlab.com - azure production
+* deploy.stg.gitlab.com - azure staging
+*

 ## Instructions for users requesting access

 * Submit an issue to the infrastructure issue tracker to request access using the `production_access` template.